-During the cooler winter months, about one-third of particulate pollution comes from wood smoke.
+During the cooler winter months, more than one-third of particulate pollution comes from wood smoke.
 On some days, in certain areas, wood smoke can account for up to 90 percent of particulate pollution.

 On cold calm days, wood smoke can become trapped close to the ground by an inversion layer, typically formed when a layer of cool air is overlain by a layer of warmer air.
 Inversions prevent the air below from rising, acting as a cap, or seal, that causes pollutants to build up.

 When these conditions are expected, a Winter Spare the Air Alert is called.
 During the alert, the use of all wood-burning devices is illegal, both indoors and outdoors.

 The Air District passed its wood burning regulation in July 2008, making it illegal to burn wood, fire logs, pellets, or other solid fuels in fireplaces, wood stoves, outdoor fire pits, or other wood-burning devices when there is a Winter Spare the Air Alert in effect.
 Keep current on wood burning rules and compliance.